 Staff members who provide services to students with disabilities who are suspended or expelled or placed in an IAES receive the same behavior training and support available to all staff.
-District ESE Staff assigned to the IAES to provide technical assistance and staff development.
+A Program Specialist in Behavior is assigned to the IAES to provide onsite technical assistance and staff development.

 - 6. Special circumstances and interim alternative educational settings - a.
-School personnel may remove a student to an IAES for not more than 45 school days without regard to whether the behavior is determined to be a manifestation of the student's disability, if the student: - Carries a weapon to or possesses a weapon at school, on school premises, or to a school function under the jurisdiction of a SEA or a school district; - Knowingly possesses or uses illegal drugs or sells or solicits the sale of a controlled substance while at school, on school premises, or at a school function under the jurisdiction of an SEA or a school district; or - Has inflicted serious bodily injury upon another person while at school, on school premises, or at a school function under the jurisdiction of a SEA or a school district. - b.
+School personnel may remove a student to an IAES for not more than forty-five (45) school days without regard to whether the behavior is determined to be a manifestation of the student's disability, if the student: - Carries a weapon to or possesses a weapon at school, on school premises, or to a school function under the jurisdiction of a SEA or a school district; - Knowingly possesses or uses illegal drugs or sells or solicits the sale of a controlled substance while at school, on school premises, or at a school function under the jurisdiction of a state education agency or a school district; or - Has inflicted serious bodily injury upon another person while at school, on school premises, or at a school function under the jurisdiction of a SEA or a school district. - b.
 On the date that a decision is made to make a removal that constitutes a change of placement because of a violation of a code of student conduct, the school district will notify the parent of that decision and provide the parent with a copy of the notice of procedural safeguards.